varnav/binance-node-docker/README.md

 ### Update

-`docker stop binance-testnet && docker rm binance-testnet` and then run again, data and configs inside `/opt/binance-testnet-data` is preserved.
+`docker stop binance-testnet && docker rm binance-testnet` and then run again, data and configs inside `/opt/binance-testnet-data` are preserved.

 ## Prod